AshkIza/spring-core-api/README.md

 **1- Run it in local machine (development environment)**

-For development environment, an **embedded Derby database** is used. you can build this application (mvn install -DskipTests) and run it on your local machine :
+For development environment, an **embedded Derby database** is used.
+You can build this application (mvn install -DskipTests) and run it on your local machine :
-'java -jar CourseApiData-0.0.1-SNAPSHOT.jar'
-application is listening on port 8080 (http://localhost:8080/)
+'java -jar CourseApiData-0.0.1-SNAPSHOT.jar'.
+Application is listening on port 8080 (http://localhost:8080/).

 **2- Run it within docker container (production enviroment)**

-For production deployments, **MySQL database is used (within its own container)** In this case, SpringBoot application and MySql run in separate containers. you can find all scripts (for building the application and docker images) within the folder **'DockerizeApp'**. application is listening on port 8089 (http://localhost:8089/)
+For production deployments, **MySQL database is used (within its own container)**.
+In this case, SpringBoot application and MySql run in separate containers.
+You can find all scripts (for building the application and docker images) within the folder **'DockerizeApp'**.
+Application is listening on port 8089 (http://localhost:8089/).

 **NOTE**: to use either MySQL or Derby, you need to make sure following files are refereing to the proper Database